Kyr4l/ei-universal-mod/README.md

 #### Code

-All scripts and configuration files are licensed under **GPL-3.0**, allowing modification and redistribution under the terms of that license.
+All scripts and configuration files in the `assets/universal-mod/` directory along with their packed versions in `Universal-Mod/` are licensed under **GPL-3.0**, allowing modification and redistribution under the terms of that license.
+̀The `makemod.sh` script in `tools/ei-multitool/` directory is also licensed under that same license.

-#### Assets
+#### Assets & Modding Tools

-The repository includes assets from:
-- The original *Evil Islands* game (owned by Nival Interactive).
-- Community-created mods, many of which lack explicit licenses.
+The **GPL-3.0 license does not apply** to the following:
+- **HD Lands** included in `resources/hd-lands-1.5/`.
+- **Modding tools** included in `tools/`, which remain the property of their respective authors.
+- **Extra-assets** stored in `extra-assets/`, which contain a mix of files from the vanilla game and community-created resources.
 These assets are **provided for reference and internal modification only**.

-- **They cannot be redistributed separately or used outside of this project.**
+These assets **cannot be redistributed separately or used outside of this project**.
-- If any rights holder requests removal, we will comply immediately.
+If any rights holder requests removal, we will comply immediately.

 ## Credits